 The Maryland Court of Special Appeals said yesterday that Allstate is entitled to be as prejudiced as it wants to be.

-Of course, and sorry if you clicked on this because you were baited by the title, the court did not mean Allstate can discriminate based on race, creed or religion.
+And sorry if you clicked on this because the title baited you, the court did not mean Allstate can discriminate based on race, creed, or religion.
 Instead, the court said Allstate could discriminate against a slightly less protected class: people in the path of hurricanes along Maryland’s eastern seaboard.
-In other words, the long discriminated against yet unprotected class of rich people who own bay or oceanfront property in Calvert, St. Mary’s, Somerset, Talbot, Wicomico, and Worcester Counties, and portions of Anne Arundel, Charles, Dorchester, Prince George’s, and Queen Anne’s Counties.
+The long discriminated against yet unprotected class of rich people who own bay or oceanfront property in Calvert, St. Mary’s, Somerset, Talbot, Wicomico, and Worcester Counties, and portions of Anne Arundel, Charles, Dorchester, Prince George’s, and Queen Anne’s Counties.
 (Perhaps I oversimplify a bit.)

-I think Allstate overreacted and that it was a bad, reactionary response to the “black swan” that was the rash of hurricanes that came in a relatively short period of time.
+I think Allstate overreacted, and that it was a bad, reactionary response to the “black swan” that was the rash of hurricanes that came in a relatively brief period.
 While I am reluctant to agree with Allstate on anything, I think they have the right, in most cases, to withdraw coverage to any class of people it likes as long as it is not discriminating against a class that is protected (or should be protected).

 (I’m also thankful for the opportunity to support Allstate – it makes me feel more or less unbiased.
 Fair and balanced reporting.
 That is what you get here on the Maryland Injury Lawyer Blog.
 Or something like that.)